“Be Free.”

 Example

 Each game session is broken down into scenes, each featuring both a location and a situation that your GM will describe at the start of the scene.
-Afterwards, your GM will ask you what you’d like your character to accomplish within this scene.
+Afterwards, your GM will ask you what you’d like your characters to accomplish within this scene.

 Example